 Leo the Great here comments on the right use of earthly treasure to store up heavenly riches.
 True wealth consists in the possession of God, the source of all delight.
-We store it up through mercy and compassion.
+We store it up through justice, mercy and compassion.

 The Lord says: Unless your justice exceeds that of the scribes and Pharisees, you will not enter into the kingdom of heaven [Mat 5:20].